-We aim to provide these services within the parameters set by the Statistics Laws of the Cayman Islands, in accordance with accepted statistical methodologies and in a timely and user-friendly manner.
+We aim to provide these services within the parameters set by the Statistics Laws of the Cayman Islands, following accepted statistical methodologies and in a timely and user-friendly manner.
 We also strive to ensure the integrity of our data dissemination by increasingly moving towards international standards.